IDA Treaties Explorer Resources About Guide

 Visualize some of the documents signed

-Look at which historical and present day tribes are involved in the treaties
+Look at which historic and present day Native nations are involved in the treaties

 Who signed the treaties?
-Here you can see how tribes were named in the historic documents, the present day names of federally recognized tribes, and find documents they’re mentioned in.
-Selecting the currently recognized name of a tribe shows a map of recorded land transfers and timeline and links for treaties and land cessions.
+Here you can see how Native nations were named in the historic documents, the present day names of federally recognized tribes, and find documents they’re mentioned in.
+Selecting the currently recognized name of a Native nation shows a map of recorded land transfers and timeline and links for treaties and land cessions.

 Look at places